LeFishe/piratedgames-megathread/README.md

 ## **Untrusted sites:**

-- IGG Games / PC Games Torrents - they doxxed mercs213 (owner of GoodOldDownloads), package their own DRM in indie games and exploit you for ad revenue.
+- IGG Games / PC Games Torrents - they doxxed Mercs213 (owner of GoodOldDownloads), package their own DRM in indie games and exploit you for ad revenue.
 - BBRepacks - Fake BlackBox Repacks, contain malware.
 - OceanOfGames - High malware risk.
 - nosTEAM - Malware spotted in releases
 - cracked-games.org - Malware Risk.
 - crackingpatching - Malware Risk
-- The Pirate Bay - Malware Risk
+- The Pirate Bay - High Malware Risk
-- Kickass Torrents - Malware Risk
+- Kickass Torrents - High Malware Risk
 - Any site with a scene group name in the URL - **SCENE GROUPS DON'T HAVE SITES!**
 - Seyter/Qoob - Caught with putting miners and malware in releases
 - CorePack - Repacking group that put malware into releases.
+Releases are nuked now, remaining ones are fine
 - Fake and Imposter websites impersonating trusted sites and other sites
 - Any website on YouTube or Google Search leading to Cracked Games or free games, many of them are suspicious and should be kept away from